Autism is a topic you’ve likely encountered at some point.

 Myth: Only Boys Can Be Autistic.

-Anyone of any gender can be autistic.
+However, anyone, regardless of gender, can be autistic.

 Myth: Autism Is New.